 After that careful selection and verification of the imported block hash, you can trust the node with the rest of the procedure.
 In particular, you do not need to trust the source of the file.
 The snapshot format contains everything necessary for the node to detect any inconsistency, malicious or not.

-To bootstrap an Octez node from a file to an empty Tezos node directory (running this command from an already synchronised node
+To bootstrap an Octez node from a file to an empty Tezos node directory (running this command from an already synchronised node will not work), run:

-tezos-node snapshot import FILE.full --block <BLOCK_HASH> [--data-dir <NODE_DIR>]
+octez-node snapshot import <FILE> --block <BLOCK_HASH> [--data-dir <NODE_DIR>]

 --block <BLOCK_HASH> option argument aims to verify that the

 block contained in the snapshot is the one that you are expecting to

 While importing a snapshot, many checks are performed to ensure the

 consistency of the imported data.
 In order to speed up the process